Open NowBusinessRound 2

 Expected Outcomes

-Increased voluntary uptake of ADS-B equipment in Australian-registered aircraft, improved pilot situational awareness, enhanced search and rescue capability, and better air traffic information for safer and more efficient use of Australian airspace.
+Increased voluntary uptake of ADS-B equipment in Australian-registered aircraft, improved pilot situational awareness, enhanced search and rescue capability, and better air traffic information for controllers.

 Key Information